Grappe501/arkansas-political-history/site/src/content/legislative-process/legislature-history.md

 Arkansasâ€™ legislative process reflects its constitutional history.

-The modern General Assembly did not emerge as a neutral lawmaking body â€” it evolved through conflict over who should govern and how power should be constrained.
+The modern General Assembly did not emerge as a neutral lawmaking body â€" it evolved through conflict over who should govern and how power should be constrained.

 ---

-\## Early Statehood (1836â€“1861)
+\## Early Statehood (1836â€"1861)

 Under the 1836 Constitution: